Fine Art

 Subspecies

-In addition to the description above, there are four subspecies (I. i. metae, I. i. ridgwayi, I. i. croconotus and I. i. jamacaii).
+There are three subspecies: I. i. icterus, I. i. ridgwayi, and I. i. metai.
 Individuals of I. i. metae have more orange on the back and a black line that divides the lengthwise white wing-stripe in half.
 Individuals of I. i. ridgwayi are generally stronger and larger in proportion to the other subspecies.
-Sometimes I. croconotus, with ridgwayi, and I. jamacaii, with metae, are considered separate species (Orange-backed Troupial and Campo Troupial, respectively).
-In that case, I. icterus is called the Venezuelan Troupial.

 Habitat